julio-cfa/julio-cfa.github.io/blog/write-ups/sherlocks-unit42.md

 ## Introduction

-<p>Unit42 is a "Very Easy" challenge We have the following scenario: "In this Sherlock, you will familiarize yourself with Sysmon logs and various useful EventIDs for identifying and analyzing malicious activities on a Windows system.
+<p>Unit42 is a "Very Easy" incident response challenge on HackTheBox.
+We have the following scenario: "In this Sherlock, you will familiarize yourself with Sysmon logs and various useful EventIDs for identifying and analyzing malicious activities on a Windows system.
 Palo Alto's Unit42 recently conducted research on an UltraVNC campaign, wherein attackers utilized a backdoored version of UltraVNC to maintain access to systems.
 This lab is inspired by that campaign and guides participants through the initial access stage of the campaign."</p>
-<p>We need to download a file called <custom-code>unit42.zip</custom-code>.
+<p>For this challenge, we need to download a file called <custom-code>unit42.zip</custom-code>.
 After decompressing it, we get a file called <custom-code>Microsoft-Windows-Sysmon-Operational.evtx</custom-code>.</p>

 ## Questions